platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

 ## Requirements

-### Add a redis service
+### Add a Redis service

-First you need to create a redis service.
+First you need to create a Redis service.
 In your `.platform/services.yaml` file, add or uncomment the following:

 ```yaml